ta0kira/zeolite/README.md

 there is a `@value` variable named `x` then no `@value` function can create a local variabled named `x`.

+Variables *cannot* be accessed with a qualifier.
+For example, the syntax `val.member` (to access the `member` variable in `val`) isn't valid in Zeolite.
+This is because it's unsafe to access members of another object without first ensuring that variance rules are respected.
+(Also see the section about parameter variance.)

 ### Multiple Returns

 Functions can return more than one value.
 This can either be done by enclosing